SrinivasEsapalli/Git/Readme.md

 to create the files

--create a folder n initialize the files then
+-create a folder and initialize the files then
 ### git init
- to make a directory as repo using git bash
+ to make a directory as a repo using git bash
 ### git switch -c main
-to change to particular branch
+to change to a particular branch
 ### git remote -v
 it will show the linked remote repos

-### git remote origin git link
+### git remote add origin REMOTE-URL
-links to the github
+- links to the GitHub
+- doubt git remote origin git link

 ### git push origin main
 pushes to the main origin